-An individual can simply cease taking LSD without the risk of immediate withdrawal symptoms.
+Due to the fact that LSD carries little risk of physical dependency, physical detox is a fairly easy process.
+An individual can simply cease taking LSD without the risk of immediate physical withdrawal symptoms.

 What Happens in LSD Support Groups?

-Support groups offer a unique form of positive reinforcement in that groups consist of past LSD users, recovering users, and some who are currently still trying to take the first steps toward recovery.
+Support groups offer a unique form of positive reinforcement.
+Groups consist of past LSD users, recovering individuals and some who are currently still trying to take the first steps toward recovery.

 One of the greatest benefits to a recovering addict in a support group is the acquisition of a sponsor.
-A sponsor is a former addict who has been involved in the particular support group for a substantial period of time.
-Sponsors help familiarize newcomers with how the group functions, and assist in making them feel as comfortable as possible in what is a new and potentially uncomfortable setting.
+A sponsor is an individual in long-term recovery.
+He or she has been involved in the particular support group for a substantial period of time.
+Sponsors help familiarize newcomers with how the group functions and assist in making them feel as comfortable as possible in what is a new and potentially uncomfortable setting.

 Get Help Finding LSD Support Groups

-If you are a recovering LSD addict and are interested in finding a support group, we are here to help.
-Call our toll-free number, 877-345-3299 now and we will assist you in any way we can.
-We are available 24-hours a day, so do not wait to call.
+If you are interested in finding primary treatment, therapy or a support group, The Canyon is here to help.
+We meet you where you are and help you find the resources that will do the same.
 You can never have too much help when it comes to addiction recovery.
 Pick up the phone and call today.